chobcodes/DRIVE/README.md

 The following loss functions are tested: dice coefficient, soft dice, tversky, focal tversky, symmetric focal, symmetric focal tversky, asymmetric focal, asymmetric focal tversky, symmetric unified focal, asymmetric unified focal

+### Dice score table

+The below table shows the Dice scores for each model resulting from a combination of U-Net architectures and loss functions.
+The hyperparameters used can be seen in the script in this repository.

 | |standard|attention|compact|dense|residual|
 |---|---|---|---|---|---|
 |**dice_coefficient_loss**|0.8077|0.8043|0.7922|0.7960|0.7893|